moyano83/Designing-Data-Intensive-Applications/README.md

 would have to be done around combining those keys and keeping track which keys were splitted in that way.

 ### Partitioning and Secondary Indexes
-A secondary index usually doesn’t identify a record uniquely but rather is a way of searching for occurrences of a particular value.
-The problem with secondary indexes is that they don’t map neatly to partitions.
+A secondary index usually doesn't identify a record uniquely but rather is a way of searching for occurrences of a particular value.
+The problem with secondary indexes is that they don't map neatly to partitions.

 #### Partitioning Secondary Indexes by Document
 If you have a list of documents distributed in partitions representing cars, and you want to allow users of that